paritytech/polkadot-sdk/bridges/relays/parachains/README.md

 The main entrypoint for the crate is the [`run` function](./src/parachains_loop.rs), which takes source and target clients and [`ParachainSyncParams`](./src/parachains_loop.rs) parameters.
-The most imporant parameter is the `parachains` - it it the set of parachains, which relay tracks and updates.
+The most imporant parameter is the `parachains` - it is the set of parachains, which relay tracks and updates.
 The other important parameter that may affect the relay operational costs is the `strategy`.
 If it is set to `Any`, then the finality delivery transaction is submitted if at least one of tracked parachain heads is updated.
 The other option is `All`.
 Then the relay waits until all tracked parachain heads are updated and submits them all in a single finality delivery